 Boise State tops San Diego State, 53-52 in MWC title game

+Instead, Degenhart gave the Broncos a three-point lead, 53-50, with a bucket at the other end on the next possession.

+“Whatever is needed, they step up and do, no matter who it is,” said Broncos coach Leon Rice, whose Broncos came into the tourney just 5-10 all-time and 3-7 in the quarterfinal round since joining the league in 2012.
+“And they find what’s needed and figure it out on the fly.”

-Abu Kigab added 11 points and Emmanuel Akot added 10 for the Broncos (27-7), who became just the fifth team in Mountain West history to win an outright regular-season conference championship and the league's postseason tournament.
-Boise State entered the tourney coming off their first outright regular-season conference title in more than three decades.
+Tournament MVP Abu Kigab scored 11 points and Emmanuel Akot added 10 for the Broncos, who became just the fifth team in Mountain West history to win an outright regular-season conference championship and the league’s postseason tournament.
+Boise State – which had made the semifinals just three times in 10 years, and had just one appearance there since 2015 – entered the tourney coming off their first outright regular-season conference title in more than three decades.

+“The job is finished now, I can smile,” Kigab said.
+“We came into this tournament with a chip on our shoulder.
+We knew that we had to prove that we were the best.
+And we knew that we were going to get every team’s best game.”

 San Diego State (23-8) was led by Bradley, who finished with 17 points and seven rebounds.
 Lamont Butler finished with 16 points for the Aztecs.